John-D-T/spotify_exploration/README.md

 # README
-The 'spotify_exploration' repository's purpose is to explore song data.
-Using the Spotify API to aid with analysis.
+The 'spotify_exploration' project's purpose is to explore musical data.
+Here we use the Spotify API to aid with analysis, and focus on using the 'polars' package to process our data.

 Ideas include:
 Exploring the popularity of genres over time, and digging into defining characteristics of songs by decade.